Non-Monotone Traveling Waves of the Weak Competition Lotka-Volterra System: Introduction

-Theorem~\ref{maintheorem} ensures the existence of a traveling wave solution, but does not address its monotonicity.
+Proposition~\ref{maintheorem} ensures the existence of a traveling wave solution, but does not address its monotonicity.
 We next turn to the refined question of when the profiles become non-monotone, and provide explicit sufficient conditions.
-Before that, we state a simple observation which assure the monotonicity of a wave.
+Before that, we give some definitions.